davidjbradshaw/iframe-resizer/README.md

 	default: false
 	type:    boolean

-When enabled in page linking inside the iFrame and from the iFrame to the parent page with be enabled.
+When enabled in page linking inside the iFrame and from the iFrame to the parent page will be enabled.

 ### enablePublicMethods